richardchien/cv/README.md

 ### Sep 2020 — Now, Institute of Parallel and Distributed Systems, Master Student

 I have been participating in the development of a new microkernel operating system.
-My works in this project are mostly related to the microkernel, device drivers and virtualization support.
+My work in this project is mostly related to the microkernel, device drivers and virtualization support.

 ### Jul 2018 — Aug 2018, Wuhan Jieyu Technology Co.
 Ltd., Software Engineer Intern